 Unfortunately, I had to put a damper on these plans.
 I get extremely motion sick so the thought of several hours out on open seas did not appeal to me.

 I told Marty to go ahead without me but, of course, he would not do that.
-We opted for the harbor cruise instead and we were both super excited to get out on the water!
+Being that a harbor cruise is one of the top things to do in San Diego, we opted for the harbor cruise instead and we were both super excited to get out on the water!

 Marty jumped on the Hornblower website to choose the day and time for our tour.
 We were pleasantly surprised to realize that they offer both one- and two-hour cruises several times a day from their waterfront location on Harbor Blvd.